victoriaolanipekun/DRINKARD/README.md

 <h1>Future Features</h1>

 Had there been more time, we would have liked to add a suggestions input where the user can provide a feedback on either cocktails, ingredients or anything he/she would have liked to see.

+<h1>Key learnings</h1>

+This project hugely added to my knowledge on accessing and leveraging API endpoints.
+Also the project improved my technical communication massively: as we did a pair-coding hackathon remotely, any challenges, communication or otherwise, were a challenge to overcome, and we did just that.